 Blyth was born in New York and began her showbiz career singing on the radio at five years old.
 She then started to appear in many Broadway productions, which led to her being signed by Universal Studios, starring in three teenage-aimed movie musicals alongside Dennis O'Connor in the early 1940s, being typecasted as nice girls.
-Blyth soon defied by her performance in the Warner Bros. movie Mildred Pierce as a completely different archetype through the scheming Veda Pierce, which got her an Oscar nomination for Best Supporting Actress at 16 years old — one of the youngest actresses ever nominated at the time.
+Blyth soon defied this with her performance in the Warner Bros. movie Mildred Pierce as a completely different archetype, the scheming Veda Pierce, which got her an Oscar nomination for Best Supporting Actress at 16 years old — one of the youngest actresses ever nominated at the time.

 Soon after this, Blyth was one of the most wanted actresses throughout the rest of the 1940s, and she appeared in several romantic movies opposite the biggest actors at the time, such as Gregory Peck, Paul Newman and Robert Mitchum.
 When Hollywood discovered that she could sing opera, Blyth appeared in movie musicals in the 1950s.
 One of the most well-known of these musicals are The Helen Morgan Story, which was her last film role.note